 The University maintains its properties with a commitment to tradition and best practices in green building and design.
 Harvard’s Office for Sustainability manages the implementation of tools and resources that provide a framework for constructing and operating healthy, efficienct spaces that enhance the health and productivity of occupants.

 If you’re looking for a nearby place to eat, many campus restaurants are open to the Harvard community.
-If you’re planning a meeting or event, Harvard's Travel department website lists resources and facilities for rent on campus.
+If you’re planning a meeting or event (including personal events), Harvard Events Management offers a range of resources as well as information on facilities for rent on campus.

 If you want to get outside and enjoy the campus, Common Spaces sponsors events, performances, food trucks (year round), a weekly Farmer’s Market from June through November (co-sponsored with Harvard Dining), free ice skating from January through March, and much more, primarily on the main Cambridge campus.